-LATEX is a markup language that allows you to input both text and mathematical notation, inputting all mathematical notation, text formatting and document structure as code.
+LATEX is a markup language that allows you to input both regular text and mathematical notation, using code to input all symbols and configure the document's formatting and structure.
 What follows is a brisk introduction to LATEX, that should suffice for the purposes of this book.

-The word LATEX is pronounced like 'LAY-tek' or 'LAH-tek', with a hard 'k' sound-the 'X' is meant to resemble the Greek letter chi ( $\chi$ ), so is pronounced by some people as such.
+The word LATEX is pronounced like 'LAY-tek' or 'LAH-tek', with a hard or soft 'k' sound-the 'X' is meant to resemble the Greek letter chi (χ), so is pronounced by some people as such.
 It doesn't really matter how you say it, but do be warned that if you pronounce it like 'LAY-teks' then people will think you're talking about something somewhat different.